Humayun-23/parking-congestion-intelligence2/DATA_REPORT.md

 1. **No traffic-flow data.** There is **no speed, volume, delay, or occupancy** field.
 Congestion impact **cannot be measured directly** from the raw CSV — it must be **modeled with a clearly-labeled proxy** (see §4, Objective 2).
-   * **UPDATE:** We have implemented an active TomTom Traffic API validation layer (`08_live_traffic.py`) to fetch real-world "Current Speed" vs "Free Flow Speed" at top hotspots, validating the proxy model.
+   * **UPDATE:** We have implemented an active MapmyIndia Routing API validation layer (`08_live_traffic.py`) to fetch real-world "Current Speed" vs "Free Flow Speed" at top hotspots, validating the proxy model.
 2. **Hour-of-day is an enforcement-recording artifact, not the true diurnal parking curve.**
    In IST, ~**98.6% of records are logged between 03:00 and 14:30** (peak 08:00–12:00), and the **entire evening 15:00–23:00 IST holds ~1.4%** of records.
 Real commercial-area parking